ThePansmith/MonifactoryAssets/readme.md

 ## Monifactory Assets
-Misc Assets and other external files used in Monifactory
+Branding, misc assets, and other external files used in Monifactory